cocosilex/bridgebot/README.md

 ## Getting Started

 > To setup the bot you can follow the [tutorial](https://github.com/cocosilex/bridgebot/blob/master/docs/tutorial.md).
-If you have any questions you can ask on our [discord](https://discord.gg/Xs8cqx5Awq).

 ## Bugs report & Support

-> A section is disponible on our [discord](https://discord.gg/Xs8cqx5Awq) for bridgebot, you can report bugs and ask for help here.
+> If you have an issue with the bot you can reate an issue or a PR where you fix that problem, thank you for bug reporting !

 ## Contributors

-@cocosilex @Luthys @Fytecas
+> @cocosilex @Luthys @Fytecas